htthuyen/senior_design/README.md

 ### Connections: Represents our Recommended Connections page.
 This page takes the donations of interest data from our Donation of Interests Page completed by donors and companies when they sign up, and links them to nonprofits who have the needs of those interests.
 ### Contact us: The Contact Us Page is to provide our users with our company’s contact info.
 ### Create event: The create event page is for nonprofits to create events to provide for their needs.
-### Current Events Page: This page displays all the events currently in the system to donors/companies to be able to register for events.
+### Current Events Page: This page displays all the events currently in the system to donors/companies to be able to view and register for events.
 This will then lead them to the sign up page.
 ### Donation Of Interests: This page is completed by donors and companies when they sign up for an account.
 This page takes the selected donations that companies and donors are interested in, and then links them to nonprofits who have the needs of those interests vis the Connections page.
 ### Donor Company Donation History: The Donor Company Donation History Page is the public donation history page provided to show the donation history (monetary and non-monetary) for each donor and company.
 ### Donor Payment Page : The Donor Payment Page is the form to let donor/company fill out the monetary donation